wishihab/Android-NetStat/README.md

 Network.java call cmd with netstat syntax (Android is based on linux karnel)

-It's may doesnt work on Android P
+It's may doesnt work on Android P (note : it's work!)